Obermaier Racing: History

 Johann Obermaier started his small engine repair company in Halsbach in 1933.
 A takeover of the Allgaier tractor repair shop in 1952 brought Obermaier their first experience with Porsches through their tractor business.
-As agriculture sales started to diminish in the 1960s the company moved to automotive repairs until Johann passed away in 1967.
+As agriculture sales started to diminish in the 1960s the company moved to automotive repairs until Johann died in 1967.
 Hans took over the company, eventually specializing in Porsche automotive repairs by the early 1970s while still working with agricultural equipment.
 The move into motorsports began in 1978, as the business was able to cover the cost of racing endeavors of Hans Obermaier with a Porsche Carrera RS and later Porsche 934.
 Obermaier had early amateur success, including winning a four-hour race at the Nürburgring and aiding the development of a rallying Porsche for Walter Röhrl but became frustrated with Porsche.
 Instead, a former factory BMW M1 was purchased for the Deutsche Rennsport Meisterschaft (DRM) in 1980 for driver Jürgen Lässig, achieving mixed success over the following years.

 The pair formally created Obermaier Racing in 1983 following the purchase of a Porsche 956 with funding from sponsor Hugo Boss, setting their sights on international motorsport with the Interserie and European Sportscar Championship with their new Porsche.
 Lässig with co-driver Axel Plankenhorn completed the European Endurance Championship for Drivers in seventh place, finishing all races during the season.
 Belgian Hervé Regout became Lassig's new teammate for the World Sportscar Championship from 1984 onward before later being joined by Spaniard Jesús Pareja, earning consistent top-ten finishes over the years.
 During this time Obermaier also made an entry in the Deutsche Tourenwagen Meisterschaft (DTM) with a BMW 635 CSi for Harald Grohs, finishing third in the championship in 1984 and 1985.